 I’ve only used it for a week, but it’s the best PDF reader I’ve experienced for reading academic articles.
 It’s snappy and reminds me of Chrome when it first came out.
 Draggable tabs.
 Split view.
 Plays well with Zotero.
 Can easily add native PDF annotation and search through the existing ones.
-(And it saves annotations fast when you close the file.Competitors either do this slowly or, like Skim, use a non-native annotation format that can’t be read by other PDF readers.a ) The UI for “find” displays a lot of info intuitively.b Everything is just nicely designed.
+(And it saves annotations fast when you close the file.a ) The UI for “find” displays a lot of info intuitively.b Everything is just nicely designed.
 I haven’t yet run into a limitation on the free version, but it’s worth upgrading to Pro to support the developer (only $20).

 Alas, it’s not available for Windows or Linux.